drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 #### But why does firmware have its source closed?
-There's one thing you need to know about hardware manufacturing: source code can reveal how your hardware works, which inherently is how you get cheap knock-offs from the competition and unsolicited reverse engineering of your product.
+There's one thing you need to know about hardware manufacturing: source code can reveal how your hardware works.
+Inherently this is how you get cheap knock-offs from the competition and unsolicited reverse engineering of your product.

 # fs/
 This place is special, because it describes the implementation of all the different filesystems that Linux supports.
-Some of them are not tied to real drives (they're called *pseudofilesystems*, e.g. `devtmpfs` used for `/dev/` or `sysfs` used for `/sys/`), some Filesystems are implemented here, along with their common abstraction layer known as VFS (Virtual File System).
+Some of them are not tied to real drives (they're called *pseudofilesystems*, e.g. `devtmpfs` used for `/dev/` or `sysfs` used for `/sys/`) and exist purely in RAM.
+But pseudo- or not, their common denominator is the interface known as VFS (Virtual File System) - the part of Linux that lets you browse files on different partitions as if they were a part of a single hierarchy.

+# include/
+Headers.
+And lots of them.

+# init/
+Generic kernel startup code.

+# ipc/
+These directory names sort of spoil the surprise, don't they?

+`ipc/` is where inter-process communication code lives.

+# kernel/
+Generic kernel code (schedulers, namespaces, cgroups, user handling)

+# lib/
+Helper functions

+# mm/
+Memory management

+# net/
+Networking

+# samples/
+Code samples

+# scripts/
+Helper scripts

+# security/
+Security infrastructure (home of SELinux, Tomoyo and others)

+# sound/
+sound

+# tools/
+Helper tools and test programs

+# usr/
+initcpio generation tools

+# virt/
+Home of KVM